 The heart and liver are important organs that help support our life processes.
 However, defects in these organs can hamper bodily functions.
 Alagille syndrome is an inherited genetic mutation causing defects in your heart, liver and other parts of the body.
 Understanding how this syndrome affects your body is essential for managing symptoms effectively.

-Alagille syndrome causes bile buildup in the liver due to a paucity of bile ducts.
+Alagille syndrome is characterised by a paucity of intrahepatic bile ducts, which leads to cholestasis and bile buildup in the liver.
 It also commonly affects the heart, most frequently causing peripheral pulmonary stenosis (narrowing of the lung arteries).
-Other structural heart defects can also occur.
+Other congenital heart defects can occur, some of which may be severe and significantly influence long-term outcomes.

 Abnormalities in the bile duct, such as a narrow and malformed bile duct, result in bile buildup in your liver.
 Apart from the liver and heart, the syndrome affects the following organs:

 Alagille syndrome presents a wide range of symptoms that are visible during childhood.
-However, many people do not notice symptoms until adulthood.
+However, milder cases may remain undiagnosed until adulthood.
 The condition can also cause a unique facial structure.
 Here are the symptoms associated with Alagille syndrome:

 The syndrome affects how your heart functions.
 Problems with blood flow between the lungs and heart (pulmonary artery stenosis), heart murmurs and blue-tinted skin are common.
 Other symptoms include: